michaelscodingspot/WPF_MVVMC/README.md

 ## Regions:
 A Region is a Control which simply contains a content presenter with dynamic content.
 On navigation, the content changes to the target View.
 Each region area is controlled by a single controller, which is specified by the __ControllerID__ property.
 ```xaml
 xmlns:mvvmc="clr-namespace:MVVMC;assembly=MVVMC"
 ...
 <mvvmc:Region ControllerID="XXX" />
 ```
-The Controller, in turn, controls a single Region, so there's 1:1 relation between Region and Controller.
+The Controller, in turn, controls a single Region, so there's 1 to 1 relation between Region and Controller.

+Connecting Region and Controller happens with reflection.
+The framework looks for a class named [ControllerId]Controller that inherits from MVVMC.Controller.

 In applications where you want the navigation to occur on the entire screen, the Window contents should be only the Region.
 ```xaml